-As sea level rise threatens coastal communities in Hawaii, state struggles to find solutions
+As sea level rises, state considers the perils and opportunities of ‘managed retreat’

 HONOLULU (HawaiiNewsNow) - Accelerating sea level rise brought on by climate change poses significant challenges to Hawaii’s shorelines, according to geologists who have been studying the state’s coastlines for decades.

-The state recently commissioned a project to assess the feasibility and implication of managed retreat.
+The state recently commissioned a project to assess the feasibility and implication of managed retreat by looking at how other regions have successfully moved from coastlines.

+And the biggest takeaway: Managed retreat is a difficult but necessary option to consider.

+“Managed retreat is the idea that we move our communities out of the way because sea level is rising,” said University of Hawaii earth sciences Professor Chip Fletcher.

-Hawaii’s shorelines are unique environments characterized by a number of natural hazards including, but not limited to, sea level rise, tsunami, storm surge, high winds and coastal erosion.
+Hawaii’s shorelines are unique environments characterized by a number of natural hazards, including sea level rise, tsunami, storm surge, high winds and coastal erosion.

 Experts all agree that building on eroding coasts increases vulnerability to these hazards, but finding a solution that everyone agrees on is much more challenging, especially when you start talking about managed retreat.

 The concept of managed retreat is simple, yet making it happen is anything but.

 Managed retreat is one of three main adaptation strategies to sea level rise and other coastal hazards.
 The other two are accommodation and protection.

 According to coastal geologists, managed retreat essentially means shifting development inland from the coast either through the physical movement of structures or through legislation or policy that changes the restrictions and management of Hawaii’s shorelines.